saryli1982/fluent-udf/README.md

 ## `UDF` directory tree

-The directory three for the generation of the `UDF` library is shown here, a simple description of the content of each folder is presented.
+The directory tree for the generation of the `UDF` library is shown here, a simple description of the content of each folder is presented.

 ```text